Touchscreen: Resistive

-A resistive touchscreen panel comprises several thin layers, the most important of which are two transparent electrically resistive layers facing each other with a thin gap between.
-The top layer (that which is touched) has a coating on the underside surface; just beneath it is a similar resistive layer on top of its substrate.
-One layer has conductive connections along its sides, the other along top and bottom.
+A resistive touchscreen panel is composed of several thin layers, the most important of which are two transparent electrically resistive layers facing each other with a thin gap between them.
+The top layer (the layer that is touched) has a coating on the underside surface; just beneath it is a similar resistive layer on top of its substrate.
+One layer has conductive connections along its sides, while the other along the top and bottom.
 A voltage is applied to one layer and sensed by the other.
 When an object, such as a fingertip or stylus tip, presses down onto the outer surface, the two layers touch to become connected at that point.
 The panel then behaves as a pair of voltage dividers, one axis at a time.
 By rapidly switching between each layer, the position of pressure on the screen can be detected.

-Resistive touch is used in restaurants, factories and hospitals due to its high tolerance for liquids and contaminants.
+Resistive touch is used in restaurants, factories, and hospitals due to its high tolerance for liquids and contaminants.
 A major benefit of resistive-touch technology is its low cost.
-Additionally, as only sufficient pressure is necessary for the touch to be sensed, they may be used with gloves on, or by using anything rigid as a finger substitute.
+Additionally, they may be used with gloves on, or by using anything rigid as a finger substitute, as only sufficient pressure is necessary for the touch to be sensed.
 Disadvantages include the need to press down, and a risk of damage by sharp objects.
 Resistive touchscreens also suffer from poorer contrast, due to having additional reflections (i.e. glare) from the layers of material placed over the screen.
-This is the type of touchscreen that was used by Nintendo in the DS family, the 3DS family, and the Wii U GamePad.
+This type of touchscreen has been used by Nintendo in the DS family, the 3DS family, and the Wii U GamePad.

+Due to their simple structure, with very few inputs, resistive touchscreens are mainly used for single touch operation, although some two touch versions (often described as multi-touch) are available.
+However, there are some true multi-touch resistive touchscreens available.
+These need many more inputs, and rely on x/y multiplexing to keep the I/O count down.

+One example of a true multi-touch resistive touchscreen can detect 10 fingers at the same time.
+This has 80 I/O connections.
+These are possibly split 34 x inputs / 46 y outputs, forming a standard 3:4 aspect ratio touchscreen with 1564 x/y intersecting touch sensing nodes.